Environmental sustainability and co-ops

 - CHF Canada’s Asset Management Services can help co-ops plan for energy saving and other green initiatives as part of ongoing replacements and renovations

 - We can connect you with a Regional Energy Coach.
-CHF Canada has teamed up with the Federation of Canadian Municipalities to provide energy coaches across Canada to assist co-ops to start and plan energy-efficient retrofits and apply to FCM’s Green Municipal Fund.
+CHF Canada has teamed up with the Federation of Canadian Municipalities (FCM) and the Community Housing Transformation Centre to provide energy coaches across Canada to assist co-ops to start and plan energy-efficient retrofits and apply to FCM’s Green Municipal Fund.

 For more information, contact Ofelia Guanlao at 1-800-268-2537 or email@example.com.